 The idea is that it is the interaction of people--not governments--of different countries and diverse cultures that can put the world on the path to enduring peace.
 The local Sister City Association has been involved in a variety of capacities, including the selection of Assistant English Teachers to teach in Japan, and exchanges of art and music.
 Recent program from Anjo include koto players, a dance group and taiko drum performers.
 Many Anjo adult delegations have visited Huntington Beach and a number of Huntington Beach individuals and several organized groups of local citizens have visited Anjo.

-Annually, four high school students and a chaperone have participated in a 2-week reciprocal exchange with students in Anjo.
-Cultural and fun activities are enjoyed; a number of lifetime friendships have been formed, and the experience has made a dramatic impact on some of our students' lives.
+Annually, four high school students and a chaperone participate in a 2-week reciprocal exchange where students in Anjo come to experience life in Huntington Beach and then our students traveling to Anjo.
+Cultural and fun activities are enjoyed; a number of lifetime friendships have been formed, and the experience has made a dramatic impact on many students' lives.
 High school freshmen, sophomores, and juniors who either live in Huntington Beach or attend one of the five Huntington Beach Union High School District schools are eligible.

 The Manly local government area is a unique location.
 Bounded by both an ocean beach and Sydney Harbor.
 It is located on Sydney's Northern Beaches between 8 and 17 kilometers north-east of Sydney.
 Manly is named after Manly Cove, which was named by Captain Arthur Phillip who was impressed by the confident and manly behavior of the male Aborigines he saw when he first visited the area in January 1788.
 At the time of the 2006 Census, Manly was the 57th largest local government area in New South Wales, with some 37,112 usual residents.